 Non-residential uses: 20.6% (= 97,835/474,000)

 The project requires review/recommendation by the Planning Commission and review/action by the City Council on all project actions.
 The Planning Commission will review recommendations on all project actions on December 12, 2016.
 The December 12 agenda will be accessible as of Thursday 12/8 evening, via the Planning Commission web page.
 The Final EIR is available as of December 1, 2016, as noted on the CEQA sub-page.
-The Housing Commission, Environmental Quality Commission have previously reviewed the proposed BMR Housing Agreement and Heritage Tree Removal Permits, respectively.
-On October 12, 2016, the Transportation Commission is tentatively scheduled to review proposed changes to on-street parking and bicycle facility design.
+The Housing Commission, Environmental Quality Commission, and Transportation Commission have previously reviewed (respectively) the proposed BMR Housing Agreement, Heritage Tree Removal Permits, and proposed changes to on-street parking and bicycle facility design.

 Links to recent staff reports are included here, in reverse chronological order.